 The water business has signed an agreement with the Association Abriendo Puertas Moguer to facilitate difficult access to the labour market for people with disabilities.
+CPV collaboration agreement with the Adecco Foundation in the projects: Empleoparatodos and Plan Familia.

 - Empleoparatodos, an employment guidance and inclusion programme to improve the employability of the most vulnerable, generating employment opportunities. - Plan Familia, a programme focused on increasing the autonomy, integration and future insertion in the labour market of disabled family members of employees.